<

 These African playoffs are set to take place in November this year, with teams set to meet in single-legged semifinals and then a final.

-With four matches played, Ghana, Gabon, Mozambique and Senegal are the four teams currently destined to progress to the Second Round as the four best-ranked runners-up.
+With an international break and a half still to go, Gabon, Cameroon, Senegal and Comoros are the four teams currently destined to progress to the Second Round as the four best-ranked runners-up.

 Africa World Cup qualifying schedule

-The group stage began during November 2023, with teams playing their first two matches during the final international break of the year.
+The group stage began during November 2023, with teams playing their first two matches over the final international break of the year.

 The competition then resumed with another double gameweek in June 2024 -- only four months after the conclusion of the Africa Cup of Nations in Ivory Coast -- before attention turned to the AFCON 2026 qualifying programme during the second half of last year.

-The African playoffs will take place in November 2025, and it seems a relatively safe bet to assume that the inter-confederation playoffs will be held a year from now, in March 2026.
+The First Round will come to an end in October, with the final double gameweek.
+The African playoffs will take place in November 2025, and it seems a relatively safe bet to assume that the inter-confederation playoffs will be held in March 2026.

 First Round continues: